nathanbuchar/elixir-sudoku/README.md

 # Elixir Sudoku

 An exploration into complex logic, backtracing, and recursion using Elixir.
+Check out the [Documentation](http://nathanbuchar.github.io/elixir-sudoku).

 ***